Stephane Preteux - MSc MBACP(Accr)

 What is Psychoanalytic Psychotherapy?

-‘What are we telling ourselves when addressing somebody else?‘
+‘What are we really telling ourselves when we speak to others?‘

 Anxiety designates a whole range of affects and phenomenon.
-Those include, but are not restricted to, panic attacks, vertigo, a general sense of worry, uncertainty and doubts as to which direction to take in life.
+Those include panic attacks, vertigo, a general sense of worry, uncertainty and doubts regarding which direction to take in life.
 Bodily phenomena may include breathlessness, palpitations, muscle tension, fatigue, dizziness, sweating and tremor.
-If we can never be sure what the reasons are behind our feeling, say, happy or sad (happiness can cause sadness or guilt) anxiety has an overwhelming certitude attached to it: it is real and true, something in front of which all words and categories cease and fail.
-Anxiety can be felt when there is a sudden change of our place in the world and how we used to see ourselves in it.
-Put differently, we can no longer rely on the desire of the Other as a compass to situate ourselves.
+If we can never be sure of the reasons behind our feeling, say, happy or sad (happiness can cause sadness or guilt) anxiety has an overwhelming certitude attached to it – it is real, something in front of which all words and categories fail.
+Anxiety can be felt when there is a sudden change of our place in the world and how we used to see ourselves in it; we can no longer rely on the desire of the Other as a compass to situate ourselves.
 Instead, we exist in suspension between a moment where we no longer know where our place is and a future where we will never be able to refind ourselves.
-Anxiety is often found to be laying at the origin of obsessive thoughts.
-Those can emerge, for instance, in relation to what a significant other thinks or what catastrophic scenarios may be waiting.
+Anxiety is often found at the origin of obsessive thoughts.
 For the existentialist philosopher Jean-Paul Sartre, anxiety is evidence of our freedom.
 For Jacques Lacan there exists a relationship between anxiety and desire.
 Anxiety is a way of sustaining desire when the object is missing and, conversely, desire is a remedy for anxiety, something easier to bear than anxiety itself.
-Psychoanalytic Psychotherapy approaches it from the fundamental notion of absolute loss, a ‘lack of a lack’, and sees desire as its ultimate remedy.
+Psychoanalytic Psychotherapy approaches it from the fundamental notion of an absolute loss, a ‘lack of a lack’, thus putting desire as its ultimate remedy.